Contents

 Creating an RTMP session

-You need to create an RTMP channel as part of your RTMP session creation.
+You need to create an RTMP channel for your RTMP session creation.

 - Events can have up to five RTMP channels.